A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How is Virginia handling Medicaid renewals after the pandemic?

 States had the option to begin this process in February, March, or April 2023, and Virginia opted for March.
-Under federal rules, disenrollments could begin as early as April 1, but they didn’t start to happen until May 1 in Virginia (ie, April 30 was the last day of Medicaid coverage for people who were found to be ineligible during the first round of renewals).
+Under federal rules, disenrollments could begin as early as April 1, but they didn’t start until May 1 in Virginia (ie, April 30 was the last day of Medicaid coverage for people who were found to be ineligible during the first round of renewals).

-An estimated 300,000 Virginians are expected to lose Medicaid during this “unwinding” of the pandemic-era continuous coverage rules.
-Those who are no longer eligible for Medicaid will be able to transition to other coverage.
-Depending on the person’s circumstances, this could be an employer’s plan, Medicare, or a plan purchased through the marketplace/exchange.
-Virginia uses HealthCare.gov (the federally-run marketplace) for the 2023 plan year, but will have its own state-run exchange in operation by November 2023, when the open enrollment period begins for 2024 coverage.
+Those who are no longer eligible for Medicaid can transition to other coverage.
+Depending on the person’s circumstances, this could be an employer’s plan, Medicare, or a plan purchased through the Virginia Insurance Marketplace.

 Legislation impacting Virginia Medicaid